Jaydeep039/WebTech_3rd_sem_project/README.md

 # WebTech_3rd_sem_project
-A gaming website implements basic recommender system
+A gaming website which also implements basic recommender system(recommends games).